Active an environment

 print("20 days are " + str(28800) + " minutes")

-# Print with f strings
+# Print a string with f string for variables

 print (f"20 days are {28800} minutes")

-# Run operating system shell command
+# Run operating system shell command #

 import os